 Sallmen and colleagues studied 2,111 couples in Iowa and North Carolina.
 The men in those couples were mainly farmers; their wives were less than 40 years old.

-The researchers asked the men's wives about infertility, defined as not conceiving a pregnancypregnancy after at least 12 months of unprotected sex in the previous four years, even if the wives later got pregnant.
+The researchers asked the men's wives about infertility, defined as not conceiving aafter at least 12 months of unprotected sex in the previous four years, even if the wives later got pregnant.